 However, not all income will count for eligibility purposes.
 To determine your eligibility, we only include cash income that you can reasonably expect to last at least three years.
-The source of your cash income does not matter, just its duration.
 Income can be from work, public assistance, retirement, child support, social security, or any other source of cash income.
 Income from employment is not required.
 For all income, you must submit sufficient documentation to verify that you receive it.

 Habitat uses three criteria to evaluate applications: need for housing, ability to pay, and willingness to partner.

 Need for housing comes in many forms listed is some of the basic criteria

 Applicant must be able to show provable, steady income, with household debt not exceeding 40% and payment history for rent, utilities and other monthly bills.
 Bank statements and credit report will be used for verification.

 WILLINGNESS TO PARTNER

 Partner with Habitat for Humanity to reach a common goal by attending all trainings, classes, monthly construction meetings and commit to working on the jobsite a minimum of one day a week.
 Pay the closing cost of $1500, while maintaining and improving financial standing.